-The entrapment of the animal is noncompliant with the regulatory requirements of 9 CFR 313.1(a) and 313.2(a) which require facilities to be designed in a manner to prevent injury to livestock and that livestock are driven in a manner to minimize excitement and discomfort, respectively.
-Because the animal was subject to severe injury and/or harm, dying as a result of the entrapment, this noncompliance is considered egregious and a violation of the humane handling requirements as prescribed by 21 U.S.C.
+The failure to effectively stun an animal so that it remains unconscious throughout shackling, sticking, and bleeding is noncompliant with 9 CFR 313.30(a)(4) which states, "(4) The stunned animal shall remain in a state of surgical anesthesia through shackling, sticking, and bleeding."
+Additionally, because the animal regained consciousness while shackled and was then stuck while conscious, by definition, the incident as described is considered egregious and a violation of the humane handling requirements as prescribed by 21 U.S.C.
 603, Section 3 (b) of the FMIA, and 7 U.S.C.
-1901 and 1902 of the HMSA of 1978.
+1901 and 1902 of the HMSA of 1978